FullStack-HY/FullStack-Hy.github.io/src/content/5/en/part5d.md

 Make a test for ensuring that the user who created a blog can delete it.

-<i>Optional bonus exercise:</i> also check that other users cannot delete the blog.

 #### 5.22: bloglist end to end testing, step6

+Make a test for ensuring that other users but the creator do not see the delete button.

+#### 5.23: bloglist end to end testing, step7

 Make a test that checks that the blogs are ordered according to likes with the blog with the most likes being first.